Our Approach to the Teaching of Mathematics

 - Formative assessment identifies misconceptions and provides children with clear guidance on their next steps.
 Developmental comments are written to provide opportunities for children to practice skills or extend their thinking.

 - Assessment criteria is used to judge how well individuals and groups of individuals are securing learning and to identify gaps and barriers.
-AM7 is used for tracking attainment and progress using the HfL steps and phases approach.
 This allows the swift identification of groups of pupils in danger of not meeting age-related expectations or for whom progress has slowed.